Oluvico007/London-Bikes-Sharing-Review/README.md

 ![Alt Text](LondonBikes.png)

-For a detailed analysis and access to interactive visualizations, please refer to the [Tableau Public page]([link to Tableau visualizations](https://public.tableau.com/app/profile/victor.ogunyemi/viz/LondonBikesDashboard/Dashboard1)).
+For a detailed analysis and access to interactive visualizations, please refer to the [[Tableau Dashboard](https://public.tableau.com/app/profile/victor.ogunyemi/viz/LondonBikesDashboard/Dashboard1)].